-Systematic uncertainties associated with the PDF correction factors, e.g., the shift and scaling parameters, are assessed by repeating the fit on simulated event samples with nominal and alternative correction parameters drawn from the relevant Gaussian distributions, taking correlations into account.
+assessed by repeating the fit on simulated event samples with nominal and alternative correction parameters drawn from the relevant Gaussian distributions, taking correlations into account.
 We calculate the difference between the fit results using nominal and alternative correction parameters, and assign the standard deviation of the difference distribution as a systematic uncertainty.
-A similar procedure is applied for the signal, feed-across and $K_s^0K^+$ peaking-background shapes.
-To assess a systematic uncertainty for the $B\overline{B}$ shapes, we develop an alternative fit model with different ΔE PDFs and varying C' parameters for the $B\overline{B}$ background.
-We generate experiments simulated by drawing events from the PDF based on this alternative model and fit them with the nominal and alternative fit model.
-We assign the average deviations of the fitted values of \mathcal{B} and \mathcal{A}{CP} between the alternative and nominal model as systematic uncertainties.
+A similar procedure is applied for the signal, feed-across, and $K_S^0K^+$ peakingbackground shapes.
+To assess the systematic uncertainty associated with the $B\bar{B}$ background shapes, we construct alternative fit models.
+For the $\Delta E$ distribution, we employ alternative PDFs that yield comparable fit quality on simulated samples.
+For C', we first verify, using control samples, that simulation accurately reproduces the C'distribution of B decays.
+We then vary the shape parameters, previously fixed from the fit to simulated samples, within their respective statistical uncertainties.
+We generate simulated experiments by drawing events from the PDF based on this alternative model and fit them with the nominal and alternative fit model.
+We assign the average deviations of the fitted values of $\mathcal{B}$ and $\mathcal{A}{CP}$ between the alternative and nominal model as systematic uncertainties.